 South & West

-Stanpit Marsh Nature Reserve lies within a stones throw of Christchurch in Dorset.
-The Reserve Car Park is 50 yards to the East of The Ship in Distress Pub in Stanpit Village.
-The Optics day is held in the Visitor Centre, a 5 minute walk.
+The 65 hectare site has an unusual combination of habitats including salt marsh with creeks and salt pans, reed beds, freshwater marsh, gravel estuarine banks and sandy scrub.
+It lies within a stones throw of Christchurch in Dorset.
+The Reserve car park is 50 yards to the east of The Ship in Distress Pub in Stanpit Village.
+Optics events are held in the Visitor Centre, a 5 minute walk from the car park.

 DAWLISH WARREN NATURE RESERVE